amgarton47/CS62data-structures/Git/project/README.md

 ### Step 3 - Create conflicts by moving *master* beyond the new branches

+After both personal branches have been created
-* One team member goes back to the *master* branch
+* one team member goes back to the *master* branch
   ```
   git checkout master
   ```